Cimagroup/Experiments-SurveyGreenAI/README.md

   - Annotations RGB test set 2
   - image set textfiles

-Once downloaded, you must go to the DataFormatoYolov5.ipynb file inside the Dataset2 folder and run it completely, so that these images are in the proper YoloV5 format, and you can now use Yolov5DatasetMobilityAid.ipynb.
+Once downloaded, you must go to the DataFormatYolov5.ipynb file inside the Dataset2 folder and run it completely, so that these images are in the proper YoloV5 format, and you can now use Yolov5DatasetMobilityAid.ipynb.

+Pd: If you want to select a reduction rate of 75%, you must enter 0.25 in perc, in the notebook Yolov5DatasetMobilityAid.ipynb